overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 ### `void` methods
 - Look out for these, these are generally the places where mutations & side-effects hide.
-- It's either mutating parameters passed or talking to an external system, otherwise why would it exist in the first place.
+- It's either mutating parameters passed or talking to an external system, otherwise, why would it exist in the first place?
 - Avoid them as much as possible and write methods that return results

 ### `static` methods